 29. “The key to a wonderful life is to never stop wandering into wonder.” — Suzy Kassem, Rise Up And Salute The Sun: The Writings Of Suzy Kassem

 30. “Wander a whole summer if you can.
 Time will not be taken from the sum of life.” — John Muir

 What makes a wanderer quotes

-Are you curious as to what a wanderer is?
-Take a look at the quotes below to see what makes a wanderer.
+Are you curious about what a wanderer is?
+Look at the quotes below to see what makes a wanderer.